jasandoval1/windev_training/objects-and-handles/handle-table/README.md

 ------------------------
 ```

-So the object header may be preceded from anywhere from zero to five optional headers that provide additional object information.
+So the object header may be preceded by anywhere from zero to five optional headers that provide additional object information.
 In the event they are present, these object headers are arranged as follows:

 ```
 -------------------------------